A Ridge-Regularised Jackknifed Anderson-Rubin Test: Simulations

 \subsection{Size}

-Figure \ref{Figure-Size} shows the simulation results for the sparse first stage for tests of size 0.01 to 0.99, that is the rejection frequency under $H_0:\beta_0 = 1$.
+Figure \ref{Figure-Size-Homo} shows the simulation results with a sparse first stage for tests of size 0.01 to 0.99, that is the rejection frequency under $H_0:\beta_0 = 1$.
 As far as the illustration of the tests' size properties is concerned, the dense first stage yields virtually the same results, and is hence omitted.
-Since all tests are robust to weak IVs, the rejection frequencies of the tests are not affected by the value of the concentration parameter.
-For the case of 30 IVs, the AR tests of CMS and MS and the RJAR test have correct size, while the BCCH Sup Score test is undersized.
+Since all tests are robust to weak IVs, the rejection frequencies of the tests are not affected by the strength of identification.
+For the case of 30 IVs, the AR tests of CT, CMS, and MS and the RJAR test have correct size, while the BCCH Sup Score test is undersized.

-For the case of 90 IVs, the AR test of CMS appears to control size for common small nominal test sizes (e.g., 0.05 or 0.1).
+For the case of 90 IVs, the AR test of CT and the RJAR test control size.
+The AR test of CMS appears to control size for common small nominal test sizes (e.g., 0.05 or 0.1).
 The AR test of MS appears to be generally oversized.
-For example, at nominal level 0.05, the rejection frequency of the test is 0.189.\footnote{Unreported simulations confirm that if $n$ and $k_n$ are increased to about 1,000 and 900, respectively, there is no longer any size distortion.} The BCCH Sup Score test continues to be undersized, while the RJAR test continues to have correct size irrespective of the value of $\mu^2$.
+For example, at nominal level 0.05, the rejection frequency of the test is 0.189.\footnote{The simulations in Appendix \ref{Appendix-Simulations-1000} show that if $n$ and $k_n$ are increased to about 1,000 and 900, respectively, there is virtually no more size distortion.} The BCCH Sup Score test continues to be undersized.

-For the case of 190 IVs, only the BCCH Sup Score test and the RJAR test are feasible.
-As before, the BCCH Sup Score test is undersized, while the RJAR test has correct size.
+For the case of 190 IVs, only the AR test of CT, the BCCH Sup Score test, and the RJAR test are feasible.
+As before, the BCCH Sup Score test is undersized, while the AR test of CT and the RJAR test have correct size.